-The February 2024 release of the 2020 systems list contains several updates to the original version of the file released in June 2023.
-These updates include the addition of variables reporting ownership type; total and net hospital revenue; and contract numbers of Medicare Advantage plans offered by health systems and the enrollment in those plans.
+The February 2024 release of the 2021 systems list contains several updates to the original version of the file released in June 2023.
+These updates include the addition of variables reporting ownership type; total and net hospital revenue; contract numbers of Medicare Advantage plans offered by health systems and the enrollment in those plans; and counts of nurse practitioners and physician assistants.
 The updates also include the removal of an indicator variable for systems being predominantly investor owned.

-In addition, the February 2024 release of the 2020 systems list contains an update to the system-level counts of outpatient centers.
+In addition, the February 2024 release of the 2021 systems list contains an update to the system-level counts of outpatient centers.
 The outpatient center counts in the original version released in June 2023 did not include outpatient centers in subsystems that should have been counted under their parent health systems.
 We corrected the counts in the February 2024 release.
-This change affected the outpatient center counts for 28 systems; in every case the count increased.
-The average count of outpatient centers across these 28 systems increased from 268 to 313, or an average increase of 45 outpatient centers.
-Across all health systems, this change resulted in the average count of outpatient centers increasing from 112 to 114.
+This change affected the outpatient center counts for 18 systems; in every case the count increased.
+The average count of outpatient centers across these 18 systems increased from 352 to 419, or an average increase of 67 outpatient centers.
+Across all health systems, this change resulted in the average count of outpatient centers increasing from 115 to 117.